-This 5-month certificate program is designed to give the student a general understanding and knowledge of clerical office procedures and will prepare them for reentering the workforce.
+This 14-week certificate program is designed to give the student a general understanding and knowledge of office procedures that will prepare them for entering or re-entering the workforce.
 This also will include Microsoft Office Specialist (MOS) Certification.
-The student will receive instruction in: Microsoft Office, Principles of Accounting, Computerized Accounting (QuickBooks), Math of Finance, Business Communications and Employment Readiness skills.
-Upon successful completion of this program, the student will have the skills to obtain a position in a variety of office settings.
-This course is 500 hours (25 hours per week for 20 weeks).
-Open entry (Scranton Campus).
+The student will receive instruction in: Microsoft Office, Principles of Accounting, Computerized Accounting (QuickBooks), Business Communications and Employment Readiness skills.
+Upon successful completion of this program, the student will have the ability to sit for the Microsoft Office Specialist certifications in Word and Excel, which focus on demonstrating skills using 2016 Microsoft Office and the Windows operating system.
+This program is 350 hours (25 hours per week for 14 weeks).